mtitinger/zz_doc/internal/yocto.md

 - [meta-tlgate](https://gitlab.boost.open.global/schneider-electric/passerelle_refonte/Software/bsp/meta-tlgate): motherboard layer containing the DISTRO and images definition, and all mandatory tools
 - [meta-sisgateway](https://gitlab.boost.open.global/schneider-electric/passerelle_refonte/Software/bsp/meta-sisgateway): customer customization (config files, ...)

-## Images
+## Images and packages
 The available images are the following.
 Those images are defined in the meta-tlgate layer.
-- `opengrp-gateway-img-release`: production image
+- `bitbake opengrp-gateway-img-release`: production image
-- `opengrp-gateway-img-dev`: same as opengrp-gateway-img-release with the addition of debug tools, no root password, ...
+- `bitbake opengrp-gateway-img-dev`: same as opengrp-gateway-img-release with the addition of debug tools, no root password, ...
+- `bitbake tlgate`: build a given package (only, but including its dependencies)
+- `devtool modify tlgate`: checkout a package to make changes

 ## The am64xx-tlgate MACHINE